sharikak54/sharikak54.github.io/index.md

 With the increased interest in OBL, Not Kevin started looking into the right way to disseminate all the personal knowledge he had developed, particularly from a competitive cuber's perspective.
 While talking with Shari, it became clear that a website (with its ability to go in-depth on specific cases while providing summaries on other pages, as well as links between related concepts) would be more effective than existing attempts, and here we are :)

 ## Why OBL?
-Okay, I hear you saying that 74 cases is still a lot.
-That may be true, but hear me out:
+Okay, maybe you're still thinking that 74 cases is a lot.
+That may be true, but hear us out:
-* Most OBL cases (just over 70%) are optimal 4 slices or less -- the average slicecount for OBL, weighted by probability of appearing, is actually _less_ than 4 -- and many of the 5-slicers are pure CO or EO, so you already know them!
+* Most OBL cases (just over 70%) are optimal 4 slices or less, and many of the 5-slicers are pure CO or EO, so you already know them!
+In fact, the average slicecount for OBL, weighted by probability of appearing, is actually _less_ than 4.
 * OBL is roughly as hard as full cubeshape:
   * Cubeshape has 65 unique cases with a max length of 7 (compared to OBL's 74 cases with a max length of 6), and
   * Both have the same tree-like property that each cubeshape/OBL goes into another cubeshape/OBL - this means that your learning rate on OBL naturally speeds up as you recognize more cases, and learning one case will teach you every case on its way to solved.
-* It's easy to build up your OBL skills without disrupting your times much - if you don't recognize a case immediately or you're not comfortable with the OBL yet, just do CO/EO :)
+* It's easy to build up your OBL skills without disrupting your times much - if you don't recognize a case immediately or you're not comfortable with the OBL yet, just do CO/EO.
-* Also, let's be honest - it's pretty awesome to solve OBL in half the slicecount that others do it :)
+* Also, let's be honest - it's pretty awesome to solve OBL in half the slicecount that others do it.

 > **Not Kevin says:** The 6-slice optimal algs are optimal by just doing CO -> EO, so you already have 2 done :)

-## Okay, how OBL?
+## Okay, _how_ OBL?
 Go to the [Start page](/start) to learn more!